-A Mississippi rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Mississippi rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Mississippi landlord-tenant law governs and regulates these agreements.

 Mississippi Rental Agreement Types